CodePushGo/website/src/content/blog/en/angular-mobile-app-capacitor.md

 To develop iOS apps, you need to have **Xcode** installed, and for Android apps, you need to have **Android Studio** installed.
 Moreover, if you plan to distribute your app on the app store, you have to enroll in the Apple Developer Program for iOS and the Google Play Console for Android.

-If you're new to native mobile development, you can use the Capacitor CLI to easily open both native projects:
+If you're new to native mobile development, you can use the React Native CLI to easily open both native projects:

 ```shell
 npx cap open ios